liqd/adhocracy3/src/adhocracy_core/docs/rest_api.rst

   sheet.
   Supports sorting.

+* *creator* the :term:`userid` of the resource creator.
+This is the path of the user resource url.
+  Supports sorting.

 *<package.sheets.sheet.ISheet:FieldName>* filters: you can add arbitrary custom filters that refer to sheet fields with references.
 The key is the name of the isheet plus the field name separated by ':' The value is the wanted